prividentity/PrivateIdentity-Oldd/Client-URL-Parameters.md

-This page list the possible web URL parameters that can be used with the application to enable or disable various functionalities.
+This page lists the possible web URL parameters that can be used with the application to enable or disable various functionalities.

 ### Demo Parameters

-To enable add the URL parameters to the default URL.
+To enable a certain parameter add the URL parameters to the default URL.
 One or more parameters can be added by using the '&' symbol.
-For ex., ?voice=true&liveness=true
+For ex., &voice=true&liveness=true, resulting in a URL that looks like, private.id/demo/?apiKey=xxxx&voice=true&liveness=true

 #### Business Functions